-For countries to achieve their MDG4 goals they must reduce their high newborn mortality rates.
 The majority of newborn deaths result from three preventable and/or treatable causes: complications of preterm births; birth complications (mainly birth asphyxia); and newborn infections.
 There is growing global and country momentum to scale-up proven interventions to address these three major causes of newborn deaths.
-Technical organizations and donors—including WHO, UNICEF, USAID, The Bill and Melinda Gates Foundation, Save the Children and MCHIP—are leading the effort to work with countries to catalyze accelerated action to increase effective coverage of lifesaving newborn interventions.
+Technical organizations and donors—including WHO, UNICEF, USAID, The Bill and Melinda Gates Foundation, Save the Children and MCHIP—led the effort to work with countries to catalyze accelerated action to increase effective coverage of lifesaving newborn interventions.

-MCHIP supports country implementation of evidence-based interventions that address the three main causes of newborn mortality.
-The Program collaborates with countries and partners to assist in the review and revision of national policies and strategies, strengthen existing interventions, and to introduce and expand new proven interventions at scale.
-At the global level, MCHIP collaborates with UN agencies (WHO and UNICEF in particular), professional associations (notably the American Academy of Pediatrics), and donors to avail technical guidance and learning materials to support country implementation of newborn health programs.
+MCHIP supported country implementation of evidence-based interventions that addressed the three main causes of newborn mortality.
+The Program collaborated with countries and partners to assist in the review and revision of national policies and strategies, strengthen existing interventions, and introduce and expand new proven interventions at scale.
+At the global level, MCHIP collaborated with UN agencies (WHO and UNICEF in particular), professional associations (notably the American Academy of Pediatrics), and donors to avail technical guidance and learning materials to support country implementation of newborn health programs.

 Key Contributions to Newborn Health